Vyxal/Vyxal/documentation/Advanced Features/Objects and Extensions.md

 This example is the same as the previous example, except that it uses an extension method instead of a lambda.
-Calling `put` with any other value for `mp` that is not a `Map` object will not execute the extension method.
+Calling `put` with any other value for `mp` that is not a `Map` object will throw an error since no `put` method has been defined for that value's type.

 ## Literate Mode